bdsmgeek/.com/shibari/terms/README.md

 - tenugui - a bandana like cloth, can be used as a blindfold, head rest in suspension or to keep sweat of of the eyes.
 - furoshiki - a good wide square cloth used to bundle rope.
 - kenuki - rope that ensure that other wraps don't move.
-- agura - cross legged tie
 - tengu - chicken wing / Trex arms
 - teppo - rifle tie
 - bite - the bent middle of a doubled up rope
 - stem - a vertical column with a tie, usually something the has rope wrapping around it.
-- wrap - usually a designation of rope being coiled around wide coloumn, ie top wrap, bottom wrap.
+- wrap - usually a designation of rope being coiled around wide column, ie top wrap, bottom wrap.
 - munter - munter hitch
 - hitch - a regular hitch
 - L Friction - under the stem, over the stem, under the wrap, over the wrap, under the stem.